 Piecing up a quilt can be fun, but…. it can be frustrating too.
 Patchwork1 quilting is a craft that requires patience and time to create.
 However, once you master it, you are going to be very proud of yourself for the beautiful projects you have made.
-There are a few ways to piece a quilt, be it the traditional way or modern way of doing it, no absolutely right or wrong way as long as it looks good and you feel good.
+There are a few ways to piece a quilt, be it the traditional way or the modern way of doing it.
+No absolutely right or wrong way as long as it looks good and you feel good.

-Ever since I bought my quilting version Bernina sewing machine, it makes my sewing so much fun and easy.
+Ever since I bought my quilting version Bernina sewing machine, it has made my sewing so much more fun and easy.
 Using the right presser foot for the right job really helps a lot.
 For quilt piecing, I like to use the quarter-inch foot (1/4″ foot) or patchwork foot.
 With the foot sitting alongside the raw edge of the fabric and needle at the center, you will get an exact 1/4″ seam allowance.
 If you keep the fabric size and seam allowance correct, you won’t go wrong with sewing a quilt block.

-The following picture shows the latest project I sewed with this nine patch quilt block as an example.
-Since I mixed the 9 patch quilt block with a square fabric, this patchwork is called Double 9-Patch Quilt.
-Pattern and tutorial to sew an oven mitt with this quilt block
+The following picture shows the latest project I sewed with this nine-patch quilt block as an example.
+Since I mixed the 9-patch quilt block with a square fabric, this patchwork is called Double 9-Patch Quilt.
+Click the link to get the pattern and tutorial to sew an oven mitt with this quilt block.